 The Office of Economic and Workforce Development (OEWD), on behalf of Workforce Investment San Francisco, has prepared this Strategic Local Plan for Program Years 2017-2020, as required by the Workforce Investment and Innovation Act (Sec.
 108).
-The plan is laid out in accordance with the guidance and requirements outlined in the Employment Development Department's Workforce Services Directive 16-07, including a list of questions that will be used for plan evaluation.
-Appendix K provides a crosswalk that lists the pages that correspond to each evaluation measure.
+The plan is laid out in accordance with the guidance and requirements outlined in the Employment Development Department's Workforce Services Directive 16-07.